inleadmedia/dpl-go/docs/architecture/adr-003-error-boundaries.md

 ### Debugging and Logging

-Error boundaries can provide a way to log errors for debugging purposes.
-We can use them to send error reports to a logging service, which helps in monitoring and fixing issues more efficiently.
+Error boundaries provide a way to log errors for debugging purposes.
+We can at some point use them to send error reports to a logging service, which helps in monitoring and fixing issues more efficiently.

 ### Fallback UI